danigallegdup/WaveRider/README.md

 >
 > Then open your browser and navigate to `http://localhost:8000`

+> **Important:** Due to limitations with Godot's audio implementation in web exports, the audio visualizer may not function properly in browser versions.
+Web exports use audio samples instead of streams, which do not support the spectrum analyzer effect (see [Godot's documentation](https://docs.godotengine.org/en/latest/tutorials/export/exporting_for_web.html#audio) for more info).
+For the full audio-visual experience, we recommend using the Windows executable.

 The itch.io version can be played directly without any additional setup.

 ### Windows Executable